MySQL uses metadata locking to manage concurrent access to

 The lock duration from the metadata lock subsystem.
 The value is one of

-TRANSACTIONvalues signify locks that are released at statement or transaction end, respectively.
+TRANSACTIONvalues signify locks that are released implicitly at statement or transaction end, respectively.
 The

-EXPLICITvalue signifies locks that survive statement or transaction end and are released explicitly, such as global locks acquired with
+EXPLICITvalue signifies locks that survive statement or transaction end and are released by explicit action, such as global locks acquired with

 FLUSH TABLES WITH READ LOCK.

 The lock status from the metadata lock subsystem.
 The value is one of

 POST_RELEASE_NOTIFY.
 The Performance Schema assigns these values as described previously.